daCFniel/Social-Media/README.md

 # Social-Media
-Social networking platform built using CodeIgniter MVC framework
+Social networking platform built using CodeIgniter MVC framework.
+Covers some of the basic functionality offered by Twitter.